-- “The Battle on the Kalinov-bridge” (2012) book is in the Carol Stream and Glen Ellyn Public libraries, Illinois.
+- “The Battle on the Kalinov-bridge” (2012) book is in the Carol Stream, Glen Ellyn and Wheaton Public libraries, Illinois.

 - “Four-Legged Friends in the Bark Park” (2020) book in the Carol Stream, Glen Ellyn, Wheaton and Naperville Public libraries, Illinois.

-- “Венок русским поэтам” (2019) book (in English: “Venok russkim poetam” or “Wreath for Russian poets”), where Natalia contributed with Front and Back Covers and her drawings of 15 Russian poets (mixed media).
-The books are in the libraries of the Notre Dame University (IN) and Princeton University (NJ), where each university has the Slavic department to study language and culture.
+- “Венок русским поэтам” (2019) book (in English: “Wreath for Russian poets”), where Natalia contributed with Front and Back Covers and her drawings of 15 Russian poets (mixed media).
+The books are in the libraries of the Notre Dame University (IN), University of Illinois at Urbana Champaign (IL) and Princeton University (NJ), where each university has the Slavic department to study language and culture.